Trading Education

 Symmetrical TriangleDecliningRisingNeutral~60% upward (bull mkt)

-Source: Bulkowski, Encyclopedia of Chart Patterns, 3rd Edition; Edwards & Magee, Technical Analysis of Stock Trends
+Source: Bulkowski, thepatternsite.com (updated 8/26/2020); Edwards & Magee, Technical Analysis of Stock Trends

 The critical distinction from wedges is trendline direction.
 Wedges have both trendlines sloping the same way - either both rising (rising wedge) or both falling (falling wedge).
 Symmetrical triangles always have lines converging from opposite directions, one ascending and one descending.

-Key Characteristics at a Glance
+Key characteristics at a glance

 CharacteristicDetail